PRACTICE AND PERSEVERANCE IS KEY

 - I have recently started to use the Carbohydrate + Protein bars which I think is great!
 Great ratio of carbs to protein when on the bike.
 I would normally have 1 per hour.

 - Gels: I take these everywhere !
-Always useful to have in any session, so easy to get down and tops up energy stores if and when you feel a bit depleted, I would normally have a gel every hour along side one of the mini bars in rotation when I am out on the bike.
+Always useful to have in any session, so easy to get down and tops up energy stores if and when you feel a bit depleted, I would normally have a gel every hour along side one of the mini bars in rotation with the big bar when I am out on the bike.

 When running it would normally depend on the session, but I would certainly take a few gels on a long run.
-Lots of flavors!
-Favorite has to be the Tutti Frutti.
+Lots of flavours!
+Favourite has to be the Fruit Salad.
 Yum!

-- Electrolyte carb mix is always in the bottles for most sessions (not strength and conditioning, only cardio type training, unless feeling a little low on energy)
+- Electrolyte carb mix is always in the bottles for most sessions (not S&C, only cardio type training, unless feeling a little low on energy)

 Tip: When on a long ride, take the sachets of carb mix to re fill.
-Always plan you’r fueling before heading out – add in a stop half way so you can fill up.
+Always plan your fuelling before heading out – add in a stop half way so you can fill up.

-I use two different types of protein: SiS Whey (low in carbs) for after strength and conditioning or lighter sessions:
+I use two different types of protein: SiS Whey (low in carbs) for after S&C or lighter sessions:

 SiS REGO (higher in carbs) after longer or intense sessions to make sure I am getting the fuel I need after each particular session: